Fujifilm X-T2 Review

 Let's begin with the heart of the matter: the sensor.
-Like its X-Pro2 sibling, the new Fuji X-T2 features a 24.3-megapixel X-Trans CMOS III APS-C image sensor.
-Up from a 16.3-megapixel X-Trans sensor in the X-T1, the new X-T2 offers a sizeable jump in image resolving power.
-As with other X-Trans sensors, the X-T2's features the characteristic non-Bayer-style color filter array, which is designed to combat moiré and other aliasing artifacts without the use of an optical low-pass filter.
-Image quality from previous X-Trans cameras was impressive, so we're expecting great results from this camera as well.
+Like its X-Pro2 sibling, the X-T2 features a 24.3-megapixel X-Trans CMOS III APS-C image sensor.
+Up from a 16.3-megapixel X-Trans sensor in the X-T1, the X-T2 offers a sizeable jump in image resolving power.
+As with other X-Trans sensors, the X-T2's has the characteristic non-Bayer-style color filter array, which is designed to combat moiré and other aliasing artifacts without the use of an optical low-pass filter.

 Stay sharp: more AF points & a focus on AF performance

-Thanks to the Fuji X-T2's updated image processor, the X-Processor Pro -- which it also shares with the X-Pro2 -- and new AF algorithms, the camera reportedly offers vastly improved autofocus performance.
-The Fuji X-T2 is said be able to focus in only 0.06 seconds in "Boost" mode, according to Fuji, which is down from the 0.08s claimed speed of the X-T1.
-In our lab tests, the X-T1's AF speed which includes shutter lag was already very fast at 0.14-0.15 seconds, so we expect the X-T2 to test even faster, but we'll obviously need to wait until we get a production unit into the lab to confirm that.
+Thanks to the X-T2's updated image processor, the X-Processor Pro -- which it also shares with the X-Pro2 -- and new AF algorithms, the camera reportedly offers vastly improved autofocus performance.
+The X-T2 is said be able to focus in only 0.06 seconds in "Boost" mode, according to Fuji, which is down from the 0.08s claimed speed of the X-T1.

 With the new focusing algorithms and faster processor, Fuji states that not only can the X-T2 focus better on small objects, low-contrast subjects and other items with very fine details, it also refocuses more frequently, thereby offering more accurate predictive AF for better subject tracking.